byhongyu/EXPERIMENTAL-INVESTIGATION-OF-HIGH-CURRENT-IMPACT/hlf09ad0np8.md

 # Conclusions
-In this study, a method has been proposed. that
+In this study, a method has been proposed. that will